Mike Palagyi

 Michael Raymond Palagyi (July 4, 1917 – November 21, 2013) was an American Major League Baseball pitcher who pitched for the Washington Senators.
-He is in a group of nearly 1,500 players who have appeared in exactly one Major League game.
+He is in a group of over 1,500 players who have appeared in exactly one Major League game.
 At the time of his death, he was the oldest of those one-game players.

 Early life

 Palagyi was one of ten children born to Joseph and Anna Palagyi.
-His seven brothers were Jim (Jenny), John, George (Hazel), Lewis (Pauline), Andrew (Margret), Peter (Jane), and Joseph (Pauline).
-Mike's sisters included Anna Yusko, Ethel (Frank) Vento, and Helen who died at birth and twin to brother Andrew.
+His seven brothers were Jim, John, George, Lewis, Andrew, Peter and Joseph.
+Mike's sisters included Anna Yusko, Ethel Vento, and Helen who died at birth and twin to brother Andrew.
 Mike was not the only member to play professional baseball in the family.
 His brother George Palagyi played minor league ball for the Cleveland Indians as a pitcher.
 Mike would later go on to marry his wife Margaret.
 They had one child Michael, who died in a plane crash in the 1970s.
-Mike was a devote catholic and belonged to Corpus Christi Parish in Conneaut.
+Mike was a devote Catholic and belonged to Corpus Christi Parish in Conneaut.
 He attended mass regularly at St. Mary Church and was buried out of St. Frances Cabrini Church.
-At his time of death he was the only male still alive out of the original seven brothers.
-Mike's youngest sister Ethel was the only Palagyi sibling left when she died in 2014.
-Mike was also surrounded by his nephews David Wassie, Raymond Palagyi, nieces Carol Palmer, Nancy Dworning, Mary Joan Wassie, Jennifer Palagyi great nieces Laura Dworning and great nephew Anthony Dworning and caretaker Carol Harris at the time of death.
+He was the last living of his brothers.